mohamedlafiteh/broch/README.md

     $ stack setup

-To build the project run
+To build the project you have to run

     $ stack build